 So, you’ve been diagnosed with heart disease.
 Does this mean no flying?
 Not necessarily.
 Air travel is generally safe for people with heart disease.
 With a little common sense and some pre-planning, your flying experiences can continue to be very pleasant ones.
 To minimize any risks associated with flying, follow these practical guidelines:

 - Ease any health concerns you may have about flying by talking to your doctor prior to traveling

 - Minimize stress and aggravation by arriving early at the airport, allowing plenty of time to get to the proper gate

 - Keep prescribed medications with you as you board the plane, rather than inside your checked suitcase

 - Carry contact information for your doctor(s) and family members with you on the plane, as well as a copy of your medical history

 - If possible, secure an aisle seat so you can easily get up and walk around periodically when on a long flight

 - While in flight, drink plenty of fluids (but not alcohol) to prevent blood clots

 Give the Gift of Life

 Interested in becoming an organ donor?
-Register with Donate Life America right here, through our website.
+Register with Donate Life America right here, through our medical services page.